 But, hey – whatever helps people, I’m into it.

-A funeral song that is popular where I live is this one (I filmed part of it at a church meeting in 2014 here), but I actually love it and don’t get tired of it at all:
+A funeral song that is popular where I live is this one (my parents and a friend singing), but I love it and don’t get tired of it at all:

 Did you ever see any funeral home drama go down?
 Lol

 Oh yes.
 Lol.
 Mostly with families, but there was some staff drama at times too.
 I can’t disclose any of it, but you have all the same drama you’d have at any other job, especially working with the public… We had irate people too.
 Family drama going down right in front of the body… all kinds of mess.
 Death brings out a lot in people you wouldn’t normally see.
 Funeral homes are somewhat competitive with each other also.
 They all keep tabs on each other and know how many families the competition has served, especially in smaller cities where the county death toll isn’t as high annually.
 Every funeral home should strive to be the best in their area.